X1Aaron/lxq/README.md

 # LXQ

-LXQ is automation project for LXD
+LXQ is automation platform for LXD

 # System Requirements